TN, US · AI law tracker

 SB0814 — TN, US

 SB0814 is an AI governance legislation from TN, currently introduced.
-Tennessee SB0814 requires the Department of Education to establish a three-year AI weapons detection system grant pilot program [1].
-AIGI tracks 1 primary-source update on this bill; the most recent was published on 2025-02-04.
+The Tennessee Department of Education is now required to establish a three-year AI weapons detection system grant pilot program [1].
+AIGI tracks 2 primary-source updates on this bill; the most recent was published on 2025-02-04.

 Status & timeline